tarekziade/slides/pyconmy2016/slides.rst

 ----------

 - The Node.js revolution did not really happen.
-- Python has a grat future at Mozilla
+- Python has a great future at Mozilla
 - Rust is coming <3

 ----